James Tyler (musician)

 James Tyler (August 3, 1940 – November 23, 2010) was a 20th-century American lutenist, banjoist, guitarist, composer, musicologist and author, who helped pioneer an early music revival with more than 60 recordings.

 Background

 James Henry Tyler was born in Hartford, Connecticut.
-His father worked for his father worked for Pratt-Whitney.
-Initially, he studied the banjo (classic 5-string and tenor) and Mandolin with Walter K. Bauer (1954–1958), then the lute with Joseph Iadone (1958–1961) and mandoline with Martha Blackman - he also played the cello.
+His father worked for Pratt-Whitney.
+Initially, he studied the banjo (classic 5-string and tenor) and Mandolin with Walter K. Bauer (1954–1958), then the lute with Joseph Iadone (1958–1961) and mandoline with Martha Blackman.
+He also played the cello.

 Career

 Musician

 As a lutenist, Tyler performed and recorded with New York Pro Musica, with whom he first recorded.
 He performed with Sidney Beck's Consort Players and, in 1963, played with them at the White House for U.S. President John F. Kennedy.
 He also toured and recorded as a banjoist with "Max Morath and the Original Rag Quartet."
 In 1968, he studied early music in Germany, where he played with Studio der Frühen Musik.

 In 1969, his interest in early music took him to London.
 During the 1970s and 1980s, he performed and recorded in London with Anthony Rooley, Musica Reservata, the Consort of Musicke, the Julian Bream Consort and the Early Music Consort of London under David Munrow.

 In 1975, he formed the "New Excelsior Talking Machine," a ragtime ensemble for which he played banjo.
 In 1977, he founded the "London Early Music Group," an early music ensemble which lasted until 1990.

 He composed music for BBC television productions of Shakespeare plays, including The Good Old Days.

 He appeared as a lutenist in the 1971 film, Mary Queen of Scots.
 He also made a recording of a Vivaldi mandolin concerto for a part live-action, part animated film Looney Tunes Back in Action (2003).